tyson-swetnam/srer-wgew/sfm/drive_google.md

 ## FUSE client `ocamfluse`

 [`google-drive-ocamlfuse`](https://github.com/astrada/google-drive-ocamlfuse) is a Google Drive Client written in OCaml.
+This is tested for Ubuntu systems.

 It can mount your google drive as a folder visible in the file tree.
 FUSE is slower than other methods like iRODS or `Drive`, but allows for GUI based drag and drop transfers.